hafewa/URP3DSampleScenes/README.md

 ![URPSampleBanner](https://media.github.cds.internal.unity3d.com/user/1194/files/f1307f60-0ccf-4be8-ac03-e03f00050418)

-# Introducing a new 3D Sample for URP
+# Introducing the new URP 3D Sample
-We are excited to announce the public Beta for our brand-new 3D Sample for the Universal Render Pipeline!
+We are excited to share with you the public Beta for our brand-new 3D Sample for the Universal Render Pipeline!

-We have created 4 vignette environments with different art styles, rendering paths, and scene complexity, to represent common types of projects made with URP.
+We have created 4 vignette environments with different art styles, rendering paths, and scene complexity, to represent the great variety of 3D projects built with URP.
 This sample targets a wide range of platforms, from mobile devices, to consoles and PCs, as well as VR headsets.

 We wanted to make a visually engaging experience to showcase the customizability and scalability of URP, while taking into account the many hardware limitations that impact cross-platform development.

+We have ironed out most obvious bugs, however because this project is still in Beta phase, we expect you will encounter issues we haven't run into.
+Therefore, we are looking forward to hearing your inputs, so we can make this sample, and URP as a whole, better.
+Please see the [How to give feedback?](#how-to-give-feedback) section below.

-You can download the project right away from GitHub (see [Getting Started](#getting-started) section below).
-By the end of the year, we will release the project via the Unity Hub.
+You can download the project right away from GitHub (please check the [Getting Started](#getting-started) section below).
+By the end of the year, we will release the project directly via the Unity Hub.

-Let’s take a look at the different environments we created.
+Now, let’s take a look at the different environments we created!

 ## Terminal